aqarios/luna-model/README.md

 source .venv/bin/activate
 ```

-This installs AqModels and all dev dependencies into the `.venv`.
+This installs LunaModel and all dev dependencies into the `.venv`.

 ###### For Usage Only